Alopecia X

 Alopecia X is a type of adult-onset follicular dysplasia in dogs previously known by many other names.
 The condition was first described in 1977.
 The condition is believed to be caused by a genetic predisposition to a hormone defect.
 Often dogs will recover after neutering.

 Etymology

 The condition was previously known under multiple names including: adult-onset growth hormone deficiency, growth hormone responsive alopecia, castration responsive alopecia, biopsy responsive alopecia, black skin disease, and congenital adrenal hyperplasia-like syndrome.
 Today it is known as Alopecia X which reflects the unknown origin of the disease.

 Cause

-The cause is not unknown.
+The cause is unknown.
 One theory of a growth hormone deficiency being the cause was abandoned when multiple studies showed normal growth hormone responses following stimulation and normal IGF-1 levels in affected dogs.
 Why some dogs with alopecia X show a suppressed growth hormone response remains unknown.
 Mild hypercortisolism has been suggested as a cause of alopecia X in miniature Poodles and Pomeranians.